projectgus/xdsl2mqtt/README.md

 * `connect_timeout` is timeout (in seconds) before failing to connect to either the modem or the MQTT broker.
 Currently the program exits if connection fails, and expects some service host to restart it.
 * `timeout` is timeout (in seconds) to read the stats from the modem, or to publish to MQTT.
 As above, the whole process currently exists on a timeout here.
 * `poll_delay` is the interval (in seconds) between running the telnet commands to poll status of the modem.
 The telnet interface remains connected the whole time.

+* `[restart]`

+This section is completely optional, and adds a line rate monitor to check daily if the modem needs restarting (my modem seems to deteriorate speeds every few days, and a restart or possibly just a line retrain will bring the values back up significantly.)

+* `at` is a `HH:MM` 24 hour timestamp of when to check the line rates each day.
+* `min_up` and `min_down` are minimum upstream and downstream Kbps rates.
+These are compared against the `max_rate` values (see below) as reported by the modem, if either value is lower or the modem has lost line sync then the whole modem is restarted.

+Restarts will happen at most once every 24 hours, at the check time specified.

 ## Installing and running